ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Service request validation such as that of an order against the service request receiver's System of Record is no longer unnecessary.

 In the following, this document lays out the requirements on a BPI to achieve above described benefits and characteristics in several sections:
-* **Section 2: Design and Architecture** with definitions, key concepts, and overviews of the components of a complaint Baseline Protocol Implementation as delineated in the following subsections:
+* **Section 2: Design and Architecture** with definitions, key concepts, and overviews of the components of a compliant Baseline Protocol Implementation as delineated in the following subsections:
     * Agreement
     * State Object
     * Transacting Counterparties